-- There is a contracture of 10-20° or more between one of the small joints in a finger.
-Surgery 'earlier than later' may be recommended if the bend (contracture) is affecting the first joint within the finger itself, as it is more difficult to correct this with the passing of time.
+- There is a bend (contracture) of 10-20° or more between one of the small joints in a finger.
+Surgery 'earlier rather than later' may be recommended if the contracture is affecting the first joint within the finger itself, as it is more difficult to correct this with the passing of time.

 There are three main types of surgical procedure:

 Fasciotomy simply means cutting the thickened tissue.
-(Another word for the thickened tissue is 'fascia'.)
+(Another word for the tissue which has become thickened is 'fascia'.)
 Open fasciotomy means that to get to the thickened tissue, the overlying skin is cut open.
-This allows the surgeon to see the thickened tissue, and then to cut it.
+This allows the surgeon to see the thickened tissue and then to cut it.
 The skin is then stitched back together.
 It is a relatively minor procedure which can be done under local anaesthetic as a day case.

-This is sometimes called needle aponeurotomy or closed fasciotomy.
-What happens is that the specialist pushes a fine needle through the skin over the contracture.
+This is sometimes called needle aponeurotomy, or closed fasciotomy.
+During the operation, the specialist pushes a fine needle through the skin over the contracture.
 He or she then uses the sharp bevel of the needle to cut the thickened tissue under the skin.
 In effect, the needle acts like a saw as the specialist moves the needle to and fro to saw through the thickened tissue.
 The procedure is done under local anaesthetic and can be done in an outpatient clinic.

-Needle fasciotomy has received quite a bit of press coverage, as it sounds like an easy, quick procedure with minimal intervention.
+Needle fasciotomy sounds like an easy, quick procedure with minimal cutting.
 However, it is not always suitable.
 This is because:

 - It is mainly suitable where the contracture is away from important nerves in the hand.